-(iii) Modifications of financial assets and financial liabilities a) Financial assets
+(iv) Modifications of financial assets and financial liabilities

 If the terms of a financial asset are modified, NLCU evaluates whether the cash flows of the modified asset are substantially different.
 If the cash flows are substantially different, then the contractual rights to cash flows from the original financial asset are deemed to have expired.
 In this case, the original financial asset is derecognized and a new financial asset is recognized at fair value.